iptv-org/iptv/CONTRIBUTING.md

 ## Project Structure

 - `.github/`
-  - `ISSUE_TEMPLATE/`: issue templates for this repository.
+  - `ISSUE_TEMPLATE/`: issue templates for the repository.
   - `workflows/`
     - `auto-update.yml`: GitHub workflow that launches daily playlist updates (at 0:00 and 12:00 UTC).
-    - `check.yml`: GitHub workflow that checks every pull request for syntax errors.
+    - `check.yml`: GitHub workflow that checks every pull request for syntax errors and blocked channels.
-    - `cleanup.yml`: GitHub workflow that removes broken links by request.
-    - `validate.yml`: GitHub workflow that compares channel names with the blocklist each time a pull request is made.
   - `CODE_OF_CONDUCT.md`: rules you shouldn't break if you don't want to get banned.
 - `.readme/`
   - `config.json`: config for the `markdown-include` package, which is used to compile everything into one `README.md` file.
   - `preview.png`: image displayed in the `README.md`.
   - `supported-categories.md`: list of supported categories.
-  - `supported-statuses.md`: list of supported statuses.
   - `supported-regions.md`: list of supported regions.
   - `template.md`: template for `README.md`.
+- `scripts/`: contains all the scripts used in GitHub workflows.
-- `channels/`: contains all channels broken down by the country from which they are broadcast.
+- `streams/`: contains all streams broken down by the country from which they are broadcast.
   - ...
   - `unsorted.m3u`: playlist with channels not yet sorted.
-- `scripts/`: contains all the scripts used in GitHub workflows.
-- `tests/`: contains tests to check the scripts in the folder above.
+- `tests/`: contains tests to check the scripts.
 - `CONTRIBUTING.md`: file you are currently reading.
 - `README.md`: project description generated from the contents of the `.readme/` folder.